-National's gang-busting social media policy nearly impossible to police - expert
+National's gang-busting social media policy nearly impossible to police

 He says that National's proposed policy has a content-based approach, meaning it looks to control the images that are posted to social media and not the people who post, which is nearly impossible to police.

 "Gang patches and other imagery come in many forms; how long will the list have to be for this to actually be effective?"
+Cushen said.

 National has said that tattoos will not be included in the policy.

-The Government's current approach to blocking extremist material is an algorithm approach and focuses on keeping people from being driven to extreme sites on the internet.
+The Government's current approach to blocking extremist material is an algorithmic process that focuses on keeping people from being driven to extreme sites on the internet.
 That is much easier to control and manage than content-based blocking, Cushen said.

 "The internet isn't designed to do content blocking.
 We have seen in the past that content-based blocking is often difficult to implement, ineffective in operation, and error-prone.